cristianpiacente01/xtream-ai-assignment-engineer/README.md

 #### Local execution on Anaconda

-The notebook was also tested locally: that's why there's a requirements.txt file in the repository.
+The notebook was also tested locally: that's why there's a requirements.txt file in the repository root.
 Assuming Anaconda is already installed, here are the instructions to execute the notebook properly:

  1. **Create the Conda environment** with
- `conda create --name xtream --file requirements.txt -c h2oai -c conda-forge` This command will create an environment called xtream and it will install all the dependencies listed in requirements.txt, using the channels h2oai (to retrieve the h2o library) and conda-forge.
+ `conda create --name xtream --file requirements.txt -c h2oai -c conda-forge`.
+ This command will create an environment called xtream and it will install all the dependencies listed in requirements.txt, using the channels h2oai (to retrieve the h2o library) and conda-forge.
  2. **Activate the xtream environment** with
  `conda activate xtream`
+ 3. **Change the working directory to challenge_1** with `cd challenge_1`
- 3. **Start the jupyter notebook** with
+ 4. **Start the jupyter notebook** with
  `jupyter notebook diamonds_notebook.ipynb`

 In this case, there is no need to execute the first code block, since the csv is already on the filesystem.